 Proposals for the Agricultural Literacy Grant can include, but are not limited to:

 - and more!

-Applications for the Agricultural Literacy Grant will be open from Wednesday, March 15, 2023 until Wednesday, May 10, 2023.
+Applications for the Agricultural Literacy Grant will be open from Monday, February 5, 2024 until Friday, March 29, 2024.

 - Projects will be selected based upon the merit of their application.

-- Applications will be reviewed bi-weekly, on March 29, April 12, April 26, and May 10, or until funding is exhausted.
+- Applications will be reviewed bi-weekly or until funding is exhausted.
 It is suggested to submit your application early!

 - Applicants that do not receive initial funding will have the opportunity to revise their application and re-submit.